codefluence/jane_street/README.md

 ### Utility maximization model

-Another completely different idea I tried was to plug the utility score function directly as loss function (multiplied by -1 to maximize).
+Another completely different idea is to plug the utility score function directly as loss function (multiplied by -1 to maximize).

 Compared to the cross-entropy function, the utility score function already weights the importance of trade opportunities based on response and Jane Street weight.
 To soften the influence of the response values which would introduce quite a lot of overfitting, the utility score function is modified to randomly pick the response from different time horizons.
 This avoids overfitting in two ways: more predictable shorter time horizons and more time variability in the response.